 - Europe/IL is stabilising at c.60% of the US market

-- Decline observed is similar in both regions
+- Observed decline is similar in both regions

-- Round sizes are following the same trends both for the large rounds and the early stage rounds
+- Round sizes are following the same trends, both for large rounds and early stage rounds

 Regarding unicorns, it’s been interesting to see that out of the 33 new unicorns created this year in Europe and Israel, 11 have come from smaller hubs including Ireland (FlipDish, TransferMate), Switzerland (Sonar, Scandit), Belgium (Deliverect) and Estonia (Veriff).

 We’re excited to see that innovation continues to come from everywhere in Europe.

 Are we going to see down rounds for the European and Israeli unicorns?